 Career & Academic Advising

-Your connection to careers and employment opportunities begins with the Office of Career & Academic Advising.
-This office provides comprehensive career planning/exploration and job search services to students and alumni in all areas of career decision making and the professional job search.
+The Office of Career & Academic Advising serves as the platform to explore career and employment opportunities.
+This office provides exploratory career & academic advising to first/second year students.
+And it provides career services to third/fourth year students in all areas of career decision making and the professional job search.

-Within the first year of their course of study, students are encouraged to meet with their Career/Academic Advisor in order to fully utilize and benefit from available career planning services and resources.
+Within the first year of their course of study, students are encouraged to meet with a Career & Academic Advisor in order to utilize available career and major exploration services.

-- individual career planning services tailored to the individual to help one choose a career field that matches their interests
+- individual career and major exploration services tailored to the individual to help one choose a career field that matches their interests

-- comprehensive career resource information center for students to learn about career fields
+- comprehensive online career resource center for students to learn about career fields

-During the junior and senior years of study, students are encouraged to meet with their Career Management Coordinator for professional employment or graduate school preparation.
+During the junior and senior years of study, students are encouraged to meet with a Career Management Coordinator for professional employment or graduate school preparation.

 - resume and interview advice to market individuals for jobs